EduardoZepeda/coffee-bytes-hugo/content/posts/artificial-intelligence/bolt-vs-lovable-vs-vercel-v0-mi-opinion/index.en.md

 ## Trying to create a Landing Page in Bolt

-[Bolt's](https://bolt.new/#?) proposal was my favorite of the three.
+**[Bolt's](https://bolt.new/#?) proposal was my favorite one**.
 Using the neon light effect on the letters seems like a good choice to me, as it perfectly reflects the cyberpunk aesthetic of novels like Neuromancer or video games like Cyberpunk 2077.

 Bolt's AI added images that match the color palette, and I also think the frame around the image is a nice touch.
 The icing on the cake is the glitch effect on the hero, which is often used in cyberpunk-style audiovisual material.